vifirsanova/empi_agent/README.md

 # EMPI Agent Framework

-EMPI is a C++ framework for inclusive education
+EMPI is a multi-agent framework for inclusive education.
+The framework takes any learning material (textbooks, supplementaries, scientific papers) and adapts it for neurodivergent students, like magic

 ## φ-ψ Handler Architecture